A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: Related work

 \section{Related work}

-\paragraph{Cross-lingual embedding priors} \citet{Haghighi2008} first proposed an EM self-learning method for bilingual lexicon induction, representing words with orthographic and context features and using the Hungarian algorithm in the E-step to find an optimal 1:1 matching. \citet{Artetxe2017} proposed a similar self-learning method that uses word embeddings, with an implicit one-to-many alignment based on nearest neighbor queries. \citet{Vuli2016a} proposed a more strict one-to-many alignment based on symmetric translation pairs, which is also used by \citet{Conneau2018}.
-Our method bridges the gap between early latent variable and word embedding-based approaches and explicitly allows us to reason over its prior.
+\paragraph{Cross-lingual representation Priors.} \citet{Haghighi2008} first proposed an EM algorithm for bilingual lexicon induction, representing words with orthographic and context features and using the Hungarian algorithm in the E-step to find an optimal one-to-one matching. \citet{Artetxe2017} proposed a similar self-learning method that uses word representations, with an implicit one-to-many alignment based on nearest-neighbor queries. \citet{Vuli2016a} proposed a more strict one-to-many alignment based on symmetric translation pairs, which is also used by \citet{Conneau2018}.
+Our method bridges the gap between early latent variable and word representation-based approaches and explicitly allows us to reason over its prior.

-\paragraph{Hubness problem} The hubness problem is an intrinsic problem in high-dimensional vector spaces \cite{journals/jmlr/RadovanovicNI10}. \citet{Dinu2015} first observed it for cross-lingual embedding spaces and proposed to address it by re-ranking neighbor lists. \citet{Lazaridou2015} proposed a max-marging objective as a solution, while more recent approaches proposed to modify the nearest neighbor retrieval by inverting the softmax \cite{Smith2017} or scaling the similarity values \cite{Conneau2018}.